Akash9985/Credit-card-approval-prediction/README.md

 # Credit card approval prediction
- to predict approve the credit card or not based on given details
+ To predicting the approve the credit card or not based on given customer details.